Parasrah/selenium-nix-example/README.md

 ### Direnv (+Nix)

-To install direnv, simply run the following two commands in a terminal:

-* `nix-env -i direnv`
+To install `direnv`, you should use the normal package manager that comes with your system.
+For Debian based distributions (like Ubuntu), this can be achieved with the following command:

+`sudo apt-get install direnv`

+You can then use `nix` to install the `nix-direnv` bindings using the following:

-* `nix-env -i nix-direnv`
+`nix-env -i nix-direnv`

 If you don't know what a shell is, chances are you are using the `bash` shell, and will have to add the following line to the end your `~/.bashrc` file: